You need friends…

 Friendship Groups now

 Friendship Groups are designed to be small, local and sustainable, linked to community aspirations and energy.
 Partners include Day Centres, Health and Well Being Groups, Churches, Rotary, Schools, Libraries, GPs and local business.
 They help us find venues, people to host and help and get the word out.
-We work together to talk with the community about
+We work together to talk with the community about how to make them more inclusive and enabling.
+It always amazes me just how much work goes into making a Friendship Group work!
+DFEL and partners work to create a supportive and stimulating environment for people living with dementia and unpaid carers by: Training local hosts and helpers in dementia, Dementia Friendly Communities and the Friendship Group model.
+We can also tell you more about Meeting Centres and how they work.
+See our Training Blog for more information.

 We base the Friendship Groups on the Meeting Centre model, flexed to a shorter, more informal session for people who want the benefits of friendship and social contacts.
 We work with East Lothian Health and Social Care Partnership, Connected Communities Teams, Alzheimer Scotland, Carers of East Lothian and to develop local ‘support pathways’ to help people living with dementia and unpaid carers get information and support when, where and how they need it.
 Friendship Groups, linked to a Dementia Friendly Community are an important local community resource and contact.